cudmore/homecageactivity/README.md

 ## Features

- - Records video in 5 minute chunks, saving .h264 files into '/home/pi/video/' folder.
+ - Records video in 5 minute chunks, saving .h264 files into video/ folder.
  - Turns white light on during the day, 6 AM to 6 PM
  - Turns IR light on during the night, 6 PM to 6 AM
- - Records temperature every 30 seconds (is this correct?
+ - Optionally records temperature every 30 seconds (is this correct?
 Seems too much?)
  - Listens for triggering of 4 magnetic hall sensors (2 per wheel) and records to file.

 All events are logged to file in `/home/pi/video/`.
 The name of the log file is timestamp for when code is started (YYYYMMDD_HHMMSS.txt).